Human-AI creative interactions. 2022 – present

 _ I worked on this project in collaboration with: TIM (Telecom Italia Mobile), Politecnico di Torino, Istituto Superiore Mario Boella (ISMB).

 Development of a method and structure called, Empathy Workshop.
 The main objective of this session was to create a suitable environment for dialogue and empathizing between end-users and developers of smart objects and mobile applications which were developed for a pilot study within a FP7 project.

 Co-IoT: Co-designing IoT products and services for home delivery.
 2015 – 2017

 Co-designing a human-centred urban home delivery system using IoT technologies.
 A questionnaire and a co-design session conducted to 1) understand the available innovative solutions, 2) to understand the issues that main stakeholders of these services encounter, 3) ideate possible solutions or alternatives to those services using IoT technologies.

 _ I worked on this project in collaboration with Poitecnico di Torino, departments of DAD, DIGEP, DAUIN, Pony Zero srl, TNT express.

 During my master’s, I was a visiting research graduate student at Georgia Institute of Technology, Atlanta, GA.
 I was supervised by Jeannette Yen, and worked on an urban agriculture project called arkfab, at the Centre for Bio-Inspired Design (CBID).

 Design for horticultural therapy.
 2014

-During my visit at Giorgia Tech, and as a part of my Master’s thesis entitled health 3.8: human ecology and health through a systemic perspective, I interviewed two of the best registered horticultural therapists at Atlanta, USA, mainly about 1) the design of the gardens, spaces and gardening tools for patients and older adults, 2) their visions on their own practice and how they see their practice will evolve in the future, and whether they see any future for it…
+During my visit at Georgia Tech, and as a part of my Master’s thesis entitled health 3.8: human ecology and health through a systemic perspective, I interviewed two of the registered horticultural therapists at Atlanta, USA, mainly about 1) the design of the gardens, spaces and gardening tools for patients and older adults, 2) their visions on their own practice and how they see their practice will evolve in the future, and whether they see any future for it…